Santins26/Maximo-Randomizer/README.md

 Quick start
 -----------

-Recommended USA VERSION (Not tested in the others regions)
+Recommended USA or JAPAN VERSION (Not tested in the others regions)

 1. Double-click MaximoRandomizer.exe to open the program.